solus-project/linux-driver-management/man/mkmodaliases.1.md

  * `-v`, `--version`

-   Print the mkmodalias version and exit.
+   Print the mkmodaliases version and exit.

  * `-h`, `--help`